DioxusLabs/dioxus/docs/guide/src/en/interactivity/memoization.md

 # Memoization

-[`use_memo`](https://docs.rs/dioxus-hooks/latest/dioxus_hooks/fn.use_memo.html) let's you memorize values and therefore save computation time.
+[`use_memo`](https://docs.rs/dioxus-hooks/latest/dioxus_hooks/fn.use_memo.html) let's you memorize values and thus save computation time.
 This is useful for expensive calculations.

 ```rust, no_run
 #[inline_props]